-Surface Evaporation of a Falling Water Droplet CFD Simulation
+Surface Evaporation of a Falling Water Droplet, ANSYS Fluent CFD Training

 In this project, the process of evaporation of a water droplet into the air space is simulated.